opensafely/documentation/docs/opensafely-cli.md

 ### `rstudio` - Running RStudio Server

-This provides the RStudio interface to the r image, therefore, the versions of R and all the packages are the same as they are in the r image.
+This provides the RStudio interface to the r image.
+This lets you run your code in RStudio using the same versions of R and all the packages that are the OpenSAFELY secure backend..

 To launch an RStudio Server session please navigate to your research repository and run